Transport in Liverpool: Local

-Map of the Merseyrail network and Northern-operated City line.
+Map of the Merseyrail network and Northern-operated City Line.

 Liverpool's local hybrid suburban-urban rail network is known as Merseyrail and consists of two lines: the Northern line, which runs to Southport, Ormskirk, and Kirkby to the north of the city and Hunts Cross to the south.
 The Wirral line, which runs through the Mersey Railway Tunnel and has branches to New Brighton, West Kirby, Chester, and Ellesmere Port.

-The City line is mostly operated by Northern.
+The City Line is mostly operated by Northern.
 It begins at Lime Street and provides links to St Helens, Wigan, Preston, Warrington, and Manchester.
 The Northern and Wirral lines of the network are electrified while diesel and electric trains operate on the separate City line.

 Services on the Northern and Wirral lines are operated by Merseyrail and managed by Merseytravel.
 This electric network covers 75 mi of track, with an average of 100,000 passenger journeys per weekday.
-Local services on the City Line are operated by Northern rather than Merseyrail, although the line itself remains part of the Merseyrail network.
+Local services on the City Line are mainly operated by Northern rather than Merseyrail, although the line contains some Merseyrail branding.

 Within the city centre, the majority of the network is underground, with four city centre stations and over 6.5 mi of tunnels.